DOAJ/doaj/cms/pages/docs/faq.md

 - **FAQS** [Yes](/api/v3/docs#api-faq)
 - **OJS plugin available?** Yes.
 Refer to [PKP documentation](https://docs.pkp.sfu.ca/admin-guide/3.3/en/data-import-and-export#doaj-export-plugin)https://docs.pkp.sfu.ca/admin-guide/3.3/en/data-import-and-export#doaj-export-plugin.
 - **OJS support**: for help, refer to [the OJS Technical Forum](https://forum.pkp.sfu.ca/c/questions/5)https://forum.pkp.sfu.ca/c/questions/5
+- **Troubleshooting uploads**: please [submit a bug report](https://github.com/DOAJ/doaj/issues/new/choose) (via GitHub) or [contact us](mailto:helpdesk@doaj.org) with the following details:
+  - The time of the file upload.
+(If you saw the error more than 12 hours ago, please try the upload again before you contact us.)
+  - Whether the error happened once or repeatedly
+  - The exact error message as it appeared during the upload.
+Include a screenshot.
+  - The DOAJ account ID that you are logged in with.
+You will find this under 'Settings' in the Dashboard dropdown menu.
+  - The file(s) you had problems with
+  - The ISSN(s) of the journal

 ### XML